Maglan: History

 On July 12, 2018, Maglan snipers won the IDF International Sniping Competition, overcoming units such as Sayeret Matkal, the US Navy SEALs and US Army Sniper School.

 On August 2, 2020 the unit ambushed and killed four militants in southern Golan Heights while the latter were deploying IEDs at the security fence.

+During the October 7 attacks, the unit was involved in the Battle of Zikim, according to a video posted to social media by the IDF.
+The unit lost 14 soldiers in the first few days of the attacks, being among the first units to respond to Hamas attacks.

+During the IDF's ground maneuver in the Gaza Strip during the "Iron Swords" War, the unit engaged in battles in the northern part of the Strip.
+The unit's fighters destroyed terrorist targets and eliminated terrorists using various means, including Gil missiles and "Steel Sting" mortars.

+Maglan fighters, along with the Nahal and Givati task forces, operated to capture the Al-Shati camp in the western part of Gaza City.
+Brigade fighters operated in the northern part of the camp to locate Shati Battalion operatives and destroy its infrastructure.
+The brigade forces raided buildings deep within the camp and destroyed numerous enemy infrastructures.
+Additionally, they conducted a raid to clear the school area where anti-tank missile launch positions, a large quantity of weapons, and terrorist infrastructure were found.
+During the Maglan unit operations in the Al-Shati area, the fighters located and destroyed targets such as observation posts, terrorist infrastructures, most of which were within civilian areas, anti-tank missile launchers, and anti-tank squads.
+According to the IDF spokesperson, during the operation, the fighters eliminated many terrorists in encounters.

+On December 3, the unit's forces began operating in the Khan Yunis area.
+During the fighting, the fighters located and destroyed additional terrorist infrastructures and eliminated many terrorists.

 Training

 Recruits train extensively for 18 months in what is considered to be one of the most challenging training courses in the IDF.
 The trainees first go through 6 months of basic and advanced infantry training within the Paratroopers Brigade, including a parachuting course.
 The soldiers then must complete a 60 km (37 mi) beret march (Hebrew: Masa Kumta) to Maglan's base to continue their training.
 The recruits go through courses in navigation, camouflage, observation, specialized warfare, and special operational devices.
 Physical standards are high, with candidates required to carry equipment weighing about 70% of their body mass over several dozen kilometers.
 About two-thirds of the candidates drop out due to the harsh nature of the program.

 Each recruit also goes through the IDF's commander's course.
 Towards the end of training, the recruits learn specific skills according to the speciality of their unit.
 The end of training ceremony is held secretly and closed to the public.